 Born in New York in 1944, Linda Connor began her photographic education under Harry Callahan at the Rhode Island School of Design, and later under Aaron Siskind and Arthur Siegal at the Institute of Design at Illinois Institute of Technology where she received her Master of Science degree in 1969.
 Since then she has taught photography primarily at the San Francisco Art Institute and at many workshop and lecture centers throughout the United States.

 Linda Connor has been the recipient of National Endowment for the Arts Individual Artist Grants in 1976 and 1978, the John Simon Guggenheim Memorial Foundation Fellowship in 1979, the Friends of Photography Photographer of the Year Award in 1989 and the Charles Pratt Memorial Foundation Award in 1988.
 She has been involved in numerous group exhibitions and many one-woman shows.
-“Spiral Journey” is the first mid-career retrospective of her works.
-It is a traveling exhibition with an accompanying book curated and coordinated by Denise Miller-Clark, Director of The Museum of Contemporary Photography.
+“Spiral Journey” was her first mid-career retrospective of her works.